thingsym/wp-auto-updater/readme.md

 * Previous Generation Version Update
 * Manual Update

+### Minor Version Update (Recommended)

-`Minor Version Update (Recommended)` enable minor updates.
+**Minor Version Update (Recommended)** enable minor updates.
 Minor updates is default behavior in WordPress for security updates.
 The transition of the version number is as follows: update from 4.8 to 4.8.1, 4.8.2 ...

+### Major Version Update

-`Major Version Update` enable major updates.
+**Major Version Update** enable major updates.
 The transition of the version number is as follows: update from 4.7 to 4.8, 4.9 ...

+### Minor Only Version Update

-`Minor Only Version Update` enable major updates and minor updates **except version x.y.0**.
+**Minor Only Version Update** enable major updates and minor updates **except version x.y.0**.

 Update the WordPress Core version (eg. x.y.1 or later) with security fixed.
 Not automatically update the latest major version of x.y.0.
 The transition of the version number is as follows: update from 4.7.z to 4.8.z, 4.9.z ... skiped 4.7.0, 4.8.0, 4.9.0 ...

+### Previous Generation Version Update

-`Previous Generation Version Update` enable major updates and minor updates **except the latest major version**.
+**Previous Generation Version Update** enable major updates and minor updates **except the latest major version**.

 With the installed WordPress Core version as 4.6.z.
 If the latest WordPress Core version released to 4.8.0, automatically update it to version 4.7.z.
 It will be always automatically updated to the previous generation WordPress Core version with probably security fixed.

+### Manual Update

-`Manual Update` disable automatic updates.
+**Manual Update** disable automatic updates.
 You update WordPress Core manually on the Dashboard Updates Screen.

 **Automatic updates** and **manual updates** are available for themes, plugins and Translations.
 It is also possible to disable automatic updating of each Themes and Plugins.

+## Scheduled automatic updates

 Next we will set up a schedule for automatic updates.
 The update interval can be selected from the following four.